 Trust Deed

-Personal insolvency solutions in Scotland - Understanding a Trust Deed
+Personal Insolvency Solutions in Scotland - Understanding a Trust Deed

 Any payments you have been making to your creditors stop and, instead, you pay your Trustee whatever surplus income you have left over a fixed term – usually 48 months.